Sacred Eating: Meal Time as a Spiritual Time

 We thank Great Spirit for the resources that made this food possible;

-and we thank all those who labored to bring it to us.
+We thank all those who labored to bring it to us.

 May the wholesomeness of the food before us, bring out the wholeness of the Spirit within us.